Context Zero Logo

 3. Digital representation: Balance between quality (sampling rate, bit depth) and file size

-5. Know your format: Different formats suit different applications
+4. Know your format: Different formats suit different applications — lossless for archiving, lossy for distribution

 Exercises